 You get your BSN number after you register.

 Do I meet the requirements?

 Basically, there are 3 scenarios where you need to complete a city hall registration.

 Either you are Dutch, have a residence permit, or have been living in the Netherlands for more than 4 months.

 Where do I register?

 You register at a gemeente, meaning a Dutch municipality.
 You do this by locating your city hall.
 For instance, if you live in Rotterdam, you need to register at the city hall in Rotterdam.
 You should do this within your first week or so of being in Holland if you are planning on staying in the Netherlands for 4 months or more.
 The sooner you do it, the better!

 However, keep in mind that there are long waiting lists, and it might take weeks to get an appointment.
 Many universities offer specific time slots for new students to register.
 You might be able to do this on campus or even book at a time at the city hall.
 Ask your school or look out for emails or notifications regarding registering.

 What do I need to bring to my city hall registration?

 As an EU student, you need to bring a proof of identity (passport or ID), proof of address, your original birth certificate, and your housing contract.
 You also need to make sure they are legalized if need be.

-If you are non-EU, you need to show the same documents, perhaps proof of your university enrolment, as well as a valid residence permit.
+If you are non-EU, you need to show the same documents, perhaps proof of your university enrollment, as well as a valid residence permit.
 You can also show proof that you have applied for your residence permit.